ibroadfo/ember-cli-deploy-firebase/README.md

 ### fireBaseAppName

 The name of the firebase app you want to deploy to.
-If not specified, firebase will pick this up from the `firebase.json` file it created in your project directory.
+If not specified, firebase-tools will pick this up from the `firebase.json` file it created in your project directory.

 ```
 ENV["firebase"] = {